Advertisement

 Additional Notes

-This program aids low-income Mesa families and individuals with refundable security and utility deposits; eligibility is based on income at or below 60% of the Area Median Income (AMI) and residency within the City of Mesa.
-Applications and required documentation must be submitted in person at the Mesa Housing Authority office.
-Utility deposit assistance is contingent on approval of rental security deposit assistance.
+Aids low-income Mesa families and individuals with refundable security and utility deposits; eligibility is based on income at or below 80% of the Area Median Income (AMI).

 Status